baijiacms/JavaQuestPlayer/README.md

 2.QspJavaWebPlayer: the running mode of the local browser, ie is not recommended,  chrome support is the best (perfect).

-3.QspJavaFxPlayer: JavaFX running mode (incomplete).
+3.QspJavaFxPlayer: OpenJFX running mode (incomplete).

 4.QspJavaBrowserPlayer: another Java built-in browser running mode (incomplete).